Private Pilot License

 Upon the successful completion of the Private Pilot course, students will have gained the aeronautical experience necessary to apply for an FAA Private Pilot Certificate (PPL), the first step to becoming a Professional Pilot.

-All Private Pilot training flights 172 training flights are conducted in new Technological Advanced Aircraft (TAA).
+All Private Pilot training flights are conducted in new Technological Advanced Aircraft (TAA).
 Aircraft delivered after 2016 are also equipped with WAAS-capable instrument-certified GPS.
+We are proud to offer pilot training using Cessna 172s, one of the safest aircraft ever built.

 Private Pilot License Course Duration

-Full-time students enrolled in the Professional Pilot Pathway program will have 5 lessons per week.
-Students who truly dedicate themselves to completing their PPL, studying hard and making pilot training the top priority, are able to complete within a 3-month period.
+Full-time students enrolled in the Professional Pilot program will have 5 lessons per week.
+Students who truly dedicate themselves to completing their PPL by studying hard and making pilot training their top priority, are able to complete within a 3-month period.
 Part-time students that are working or enrolled in school may find that their PPL takes 4-6 months to finish based on their available schedules.

 Private Pilot License Course Training

-The FAA requires students to log a minimum of 35 total flight hours in order to be eligible for the Private Pilot’s Certificate (PPL); however, with today’s technology less than 5% of pilots complete their training within the minimum flight requirements.
+The FAA requires students to log a minimum of 35 total flight hours in order to be eligible for the Private Pilot’s License (PPL); however, with today’s technology, fewer than 5% of pilots complete their training within the minimum flight requirements.
 From our experience, students need a minimum of 50 airplane flight hours to meet the PPL requirements.
 Students that progress quickly through the courses are proficient at English, usually fly 5 times per week, work hard in their ground lessons, and study independently.
+They have also taken courses through our Virtual Flight Academy before arriving at flight school.

 Private Pilot License Tuition Summary